 Template: If you do not show up for an appointment, you will be charged 50% of the missed service.

 5. Salon cancellation policy to protect the clients

 Sometimes you may have to cancel a client appointment because of a sick staff member or other unforeseen circumstances.
 This policy explains what clients should expect in this circumstance.

 Template: We reserve the right to cancel an appointment.
 Should such a cancellation occur within 48 hours prior to your appointment time, a new appointment will be scheduled without additional fees, based on availability.

 6. Flexible policy

 Especially for small salons, a flexible policy can create accountability between you and your clients.
 You can set the expectation that you will send reminders, but it is up to the client to make it to their appointments on time.
-(Square Appointments’ email and SMS reminder features can help.)
+(Square Appointments’ email and text reminder features can help.)

 A set of strong salon booking and cancellation policies can help make managing your business easier.
 Square Appointments includes tools that help you communicate your policies to your clients, whether it is on your website, booking site or through notifications.
-With Square Appointments, you can customise your email reminders and confirmations to include your policies so clients receive them directly in their inbox.
+With Square Appointments, you can customize your email reminders and confirmations to include your policies so clients receive them directly in their inbox.